AI Writing vs Traditional Proofreading: Pros and Cons

 Creative writing needs human sensitivity.
 If you're working on a novel, screenplay, or creative nonfiction, you need feedback on voice, style, and emotional impact - things AI simply can't evaluate.
 A human editor understands whether your metaphor works, whether your dialogue sounds natural, whether your pacing maintains reader interest.
 AI writing tools can help with basic grammar, but they can't tell you if your story is compelling.

-Academic writing often requires human proofreading because citation styles, discipline-specific terminology, and argument structure need expert review.
+Academic writing often requires human proofreading because citation styles, research documentation standards, discipline-specific terminology, and argument structure need expert review.
 AI might catch a missing comma in your bibliography, but it won't notice that you've misapplied a theoretical framework or that your methodology section has logical gaps.

 Situations requiring human proofreading: